The Best Google Chrome Extensions For Every WordPress Web Developer

 It converts your current page into a QR Code with one quick click.
 You can generate QR Codes from free text and URLs on the fly.

-Key features include automatic Dark mode, ability to download the QR code as an image, ability to create custom QR code with logo, hotkey support, and more.
+Key features include automatic Dark mode, the ability to download the QR code as an image, the ability to create a custom QR code with logo, hotkey support, and more.